Skip to main content

 For households that elect not to receive yard trimmings collection, the monthly service price will be reduced by $5 for all service levels except for XS cart service.

 All single-unit and multi-unit residential homes (with seven or fewer units) within Fort Collins City limits are included in the program.
+Each unit in a multi-unit residence is required to enroll in service or to opt out and pay the associated fee separately.
 This includes mobile home communities that use cart service.
 The contracted program does not apply to residential dwellings with more than eight units, such as large apartment buildings, condos, or any residence using dumpsters for trash service.

 Exceptions